aws/karpenter-provider-aws/designs/v1beta1-full-changelist.md

 #### Deprecate `aws.enableENILimitedPodDensity`  in `karpenter-global-settings`

-Setting static pod density is available through the `nodeTemplate.kubelet.maxPods` so there is no need for this setting to be configured at a global level anymore.
+Setting static pod density is available through the `nodeClass.kubelet.maxPods` so there is no need for this setting to be configured at a global level anymore.